wtbui/Aeroquest/README.md

 Depending on which sources of error bias are dominant, additional computational resources can then be allocated to achieve SEBB:
 * Reduce expected realization error bias by solving CFD problems more accuractely (e.g., finer meshes),
-* Reduce expectation approximation error by calculating statistics more ac- curately (e.g., more samples or quadrature point evaluations),
+* Reduce expectation approximation error by calculating statistics more accurately (e.g., more samples or quadrature point evaluations),
 * Reduce the expected model error bias by improving the model (e.g., ML model augmentation, model replacement).

 #### Error Estimates for Moment Statistics)